kikrishn/Blog/_posts/2021-05-19-galois-pretty-pictures.md

 Of course, once you're making one or two sets of pictures, you might as well make a framework for making them.
 I also like showing off sage on this blog, so it only makes sense to put my code here for future students to play around with.
+Some of the arrows are a little messed up, but my basic algorithm actually makes a lot of them look quite nice ^_^.

-Keep in mind, though, though, that [most polynomials][4] have the whole symmetric group as their group of symmetries!
+As one quick word of caution: keep in mind that [most polynomials][4] have the whole symmetric group as their group of symmetries!
 So when you plot those pictures you're likely to get factorially many in the degree!
+Be careful plotting any polynomials of degree $> 4$ if you want to keep the computation somewhat quick.

 <div class="linked_auto">
 <script type="text/x-sage">